 Thomas Nilsen is editor of the Independent Barents Observer with its news desk located in Kirkenes, northern Norway.
 He has a long experience in media cooperation across the borders in the high north of Europe, both as radio- and newspaper reporter all the way back to the days before the breakup of the Soviet Union.

-Before 2009, Nilsen was Deputy head of the Norwegian Barents Secretariat.
-Before 2003, he worked 12 years for the Bellona Foundation’s Russian study group, focusing on nuclear safety issues and general environmental challenges in northern areas and the Arctic.
+He was Deputy Head of the Norwegian Barents Secretariat from 2004-2009.
+Until 2003, he worked 12 years for the Bellona Foundation’s Russian study group, focusing on nuclear safety issues and general environmental challenges in northern areas and the Arctic.

-Thomas has been travelling extensively in the Barents Region and northern Russia since the late 80’s working for different media and organizations.
-He is also a guide at sea and in remote locations in the Russian north for various groups and regularly lectures on security issues, environmental and socio-economic development in the Barents Region.
+Thomas has been traveling extensively across northern Scandinavia and Arctic Russia since the late 80’s working for different media and organizations.
+He is also a guide at sea and in remote locations in the Russian north for various groups and regularly lectures on security issues, environmental and socio-economic development.

 Thomas Nilsen studied at the Norwegian University of Science and Technology.